awsdocs/amazon-chime-sdk-developer-guide/doc_source/use-create-call-api.md

 ![\[This is my image.\]](http://docs.aws.amazon.com/chime-sdk/latest/dg/images/sip-api-1.png)

 The endpoint configured for the SIP media application is invoked for different statuses of the outbound call\.
-When a customer initiates a call, Amazon Chime SDK invokes the endpoint with a `NEW_OUTBOUND_CALL` invocation event type\.
+When a customer initiates a call, The Amazon Chime SDK invokes the endpoint with a `NEW_OUTBOUND_CALL` invocation event type\.

 This example shows a typical invocation event for a `NEW_OUTBOUND_CALL`\.